Requirements for Programs at Educational Institutions Outside of Alberta

 In addition to meeting the Alberta designation requirements for the specific program or institution type above, a program delivered at an educational institution outside of Alberta must meet the following additional criteria to be eligible for Alberta and Canada designation.

-Requirements for Educational Institutions Outside of Alberta but Within Canada
+Requirements for Public Educational Institutions Outside of Alberta but Within Canada

 In addition to meeting the General Program Designation Requirements and the Alberta designation requirements for the specific program or institution type above, a program delivered at an educational institution outside of Alberta but within Canada must be designated by the educational institution’s home province or territory to be designated for Alberta student loans and grants.